-This section describes the primary database issues and considerations specific to the Informix Dynamic Server data server in a Sybase replication system.
+• This section describes the primary database issues and considerations specific to the Informix Dynamic Server data server in a Sybase replication system.
 Replication Agent for Informix As a primary data server, Informix interacts with Sybase Replication Agent.
 The Replication Agent identifies and transfers information about data- changing operations (or transactions) from an Informix primary data server to a primary Replication Server.
 The Replication Agent interacts with the primary Replication Server, and with the RSSD of the primary Replication Server, if so configured.
 Informix primary database permissions The Replication Agent requires an Informix login ID that has permission to access data and create new objects in the primary database.
 The Informix login ID must have the following permissions in the primary database: • SELECT on any table to be replicated • CREATE TRIGGER on any trigger on any table to be replicated • DROP TRIGGER on any trigger on any table to be replicated CREATE TABLE DROP TABLE CREATE PROCEDURE on any procedure to be replicated DROP PROCEDURE on any procedure to be replicated Replication intrusions and impacts in Informix The performance and operation of Informix primary data servers in a Sybase replication system might be affected by the following: • The Sybase Replication Agent uses its own proprietary transaction log to capture and record transactions in the primary database.
-The Replication
+The Replication Agent transaction log consists of shadow tables, stored procedures, and triggers that are created as objects in the primary database.

-Agent transaction log consists of shadow tables, stored procedures, and triggers that are created as objects in the primary database.
 For each table operation or procedure invocation to be replicated, a sequence of triggers and/or stored procedures is executed to copy the operational data or parameters into a copy (shadow) table.
 The shadow tables are read periodically by the Replication Agent, which sends the transaction data to the primary Replication Server.
 The impact of making these copies and scanning them depends on the capacity of the host machine and data server at the time of execution.
 A server with low transaction volumes or generous system resources may experience very little or no noticeable impact on performance.
-For a heavily loaded system, or one with limited resources, the impact on performance could be significant.
+For a heavily loaded system or one with limited resources, the impact on performance could be significant.
 In addition, the need to keep copies of primary transaction data may require significant additional disk space for systems with large transaction volumes.
-Primary data server Sybase Replication Agent requires the following to connect to an Informix connectivity primary data server: A JDBC driver for the Informix data server.
-You should ask your Informix vendor for the most recent version of the Informix JDBC driver that supports your Informix data server version.
+Primary data server connectivity Sybase Replication Agent requires the following to connect to an Informix primary data server: • The supported version of the Informix JDBC driver is listed in the Replication Agent release bulletin.
 The JDBC driver must be installed and referenced in the CLASSPATH environment variable on the Replication Agent host machine.
 Java uses the contents of the CLASSPATH variable to identify search paths for Java classes.
-For the Informix JDBC driver, the full path and file name must be in the CLASSPATH variable, for example: c:\informix\jdbc\ifxjdbc.jar Note Sybase Replication Agent is a Java program.
+For the Informix JDBC driver, the full path and file name must be in the CLASSPATH variable, for example, c:\informix\jdbc\ifxjdbc.jar .
+Note Sybase Replication Agent is a Java program.
 Some operating systems may require patches to support Java.
-Refer to the Sybase Replication Agent Administration Guide and the Sybase Replication Agent release bulletin for more information. ٠ The values of the following Replication Agent configuration parameters must be set as described: pds\username - the Informix user ID that the Replication Agent uses to log in to the primary database.
-This user ID must be granted permissions as described in "Informix primary database permissions" on page 49. pds\password - the password for the Informix user ID that the Replication Agent uses to log in to the Informix primary database.
+For more information, refer to the Sybase Replication Agent Administration Guide and the Sybase Replication Agent release bulletin. • The values of the following Replication Agent configuration parameters must be set as described: pds_username - the Informix user ID that the Replication Agent uses to log in to the primary database.
+This user ID must be granted permissions as described in "Informix primary database permissions" on page 53. • pds_password - the password for the Informix user ID that the Replication Agent uses to log in to the Informix primary database.